-Mentoring young people aged 11 to 19 who are ‘at risk’ of becoming NEET (not in education, employment or training).
+Mentoring young people aged 11-19 who are ‘at risk’ of exclusion or of becoming NEET upon leaving education.

 What is Advance Mentoring?